-Although listed under Services, this is in fact a Zettelkasten Overview supporting my newsletter for the next few months, during which it will focus on Disinformation in the US2020 elections.
-As explained in Don’t just Build a Second Brain: share (part of) it:
+Although listed under Services, this is a Zettelkasten Overview supporting my newsletter (Sept 2020-present), during its focus on Disinformation in the US2020 elections, as explained fully in Don’t just Build a Second Brain: share (part of) it.

 Where new technology enables, new forms of disinformation follow, so predicting social media tech trends should help prepare for future forms of disinformation.
 Clearly noone's having much success: